 What is important to know is that one doesn’t exclude the other.
 Both car sharing, taxi and micromobility services can be a part of one ecosystem, one app; and it seems to be the future of shared transportation in the city.
 Similarly, Uber wants to go beyond ride sharing and to offer a comprehensive customer journey when it comes to transportation, including renting bikes, scooters, and entering the car sharing market.
 Uber has already started entering the plans into force by establishing partnerships with Lime and Getaround, and by acquiring JUMP - electric bikes and scooters available to short-term rent on demand.

-With the applications installed on our phones we can register an account, rent a vehicle, measure the travel distance along with the time, and pay for the rental.
-The mobile app is the main element of this kind of service, therefore its reliability and usability are among the key issues affecting customer satisfaction.
-The companies operating in the car sharing model in Warsaw are: Traficar, Panek CarSharing, 4Mobility and Omni car sharing.
-We have tested their apps.
+With the applications installed on our phones, we can register for the service, rent a vehicle, measure the distance travelled and the journey time, and pay for the rental.
+It’s clear to see, therefore, that the mobile app is the central element of the service, therefore its reliability and usability are among the key issues affecting customer satisfaction.
+Currently, the most significant players operating in the car sharing model in Warsaw are Panek CarSharing, 4Mobility and innogy go!, so we have tested their apps again this year.

-At Future Mind we design and implement mobile software applications, which helps us look at these products from the perspective of both users and developers.
-Our assessment covers:
+At Future Mind, we consult, design and implement mobile applications, which makes us look at them from the perspective of users, developers and consultants.
+As a result, we decided to analyse the following:

 Do you want to know the results of the test?
-Download the e-book and read the test of car sharing services available in Poland and description of the characteristics of a good car sharing software application.
+Download the e-book and read the test of car sharing services available in Poland, potential of the market and description of the characteristics of a good car sharing software application.

 Editor's Note: This post was originally published in April 2018 and has been updated for accuracy and comprehensiveness.